Getting inflatable tents back in their bag can be very difficult. Here's an eight-step process to help get your tent back in its bag.

-You might be lucky to get the rolled up tent the perfect size on your first attempt.
-Chances are though that there’s still a bit too much air left in there.
+You might be lucky to get the rolled-up tent the perfect size on your first attempt.
+Chances are, though, there's still too much air left in there.

 Do a quick re-roll.
 Re-rolling won't take very long.

 Just unroll the tent, and start again.
-It will be a lot easier and faster the second time, and you’ll end up with a much tighter tent roll.
+It will be much easier and faster the second time, and you'll end up with a much tighter tent roll.

 7. Tie up the rolled-up tent

-When you first opened your tent, chances are there was some straps or ribbon tied around your tent.
-You did keep these, didn’t you?
+When you first opened your tent, chances are there were some straps or ribbons tied around your tent.
+You did keep these, didn't you?

 8. Get your tent back in its bag

 By now, you should have a bundle that will fit into its bag.

 For some other tents, you'll need to 'drop' the tent into the bag....though don't do that.
 Instead, start at one end of the tent bundle, working the bag over the tent.
 When you are over half the way there, turn the tent the other way up, and you should be able to pull the rest into the bag.

 If you follow these simple steps, you will hopefully get your tent back in its bag.